Finding z-Scores The distribution of the ages of the winners of t... | Channels for Pearson+

 Step 3: For each winner's age, substitute the values into the z-score formula.
 For example, for Christopher Froome (age 31), substitute = 31, = 27.9, and = 3.4 into the formula.

-Step 4: Calculate the z-score for each age.
-A z-score greater than 2 or less than -2 is considered unusual because it falls outside of 95% of the data in a normal distribution.
+Step 4: Interpret the z-score.
+A z-score greater than 2 or less than -2 is considered unusual because it indicates that the value is more than 2 standard deviations away from the mean.

-Step 5: Interpret the z-scores.
-For each winner, determine whether their age is unusual based on the calculated z-score.
-Provide reasoning for each case, explaining whether the age is within the typical range or considered unusual.
+Step 5: Repeat the calculation for each winner's age (24, 27, 36, 20, and 21) and determine whether each age is unusual based on its z-score.
+Provide reasoning for each case based on the z-score interpretation.

 Verified video answer for a similar problem: